Contact Us 1-800-539-6119

 Preparation:

-Fasting for 8 hours is required.
+Fasting for at least 8 hours is required.

 Test Results:

 2-4 days.
-May take longer based on weather, holiday or lab delays.
+May take longer based on weather, holiday, or lab delays.

 NOT CURRENTLY AVAILABLE